-Mt.
+Mount.
 Sunapee Resort is required to report water use data, to the NHDES Water Use Registration and Reporting Program (WURR).
-Currently Mt.
-Sunapee Resort reports water use data for snowmaking (WUID #20411), as well as domestic usage and wastewater treatment (WUID #21008).
-The facility last submitted monthly water use for Q1 2019 and is up to date on all water use reporting.
+Currently Mount Sunapee Resort reports water use data for snowmaking (WUID #20411), as well as domestic usage and wastewater treatment (WUID #21008).
 Questions about WURR should be directed to Stacey Herbold at (603) 271-6685 or at stacey.herbold@des.nh.gov.